bellentuck/DH-demos/README.md

 # DH-demos
-Rapidly-prototyped versions of tools for digital humanities instruction and research.
+Rapidly-prototyped versions of tools for digital humanities instruction and research at WFU.